stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 The above example demonstrates that the argument list can get quite complex.
-Rather than going through an explanation of each argument you are referred to Section :ref:`Rules <dynamo0.3-stub-generation-rules>` for more details on the rules for argument types and argument ordering.
+Rather than going through an explanation of each argument you are referred to Section :ref:`Rules <lfric-stub-generation-rules>` for more details on the rules for argument types and argument ordering.
 Regarding naming conventions for arguments you can see that the arrays associated with the fields are labelled as 1-6 depending on their